-Croup is most commonly seen in children 3 months old to 5 years.
+- Croup is most commonly seen in children 6 months to 3 years old.

 Symptoms of croup are not always the same.
 As the disease moves from the nose to the lungs, the symptoms can change.
 Common symptoms of croup are:

-A cough that turns into a "seal's bark"
+- A cough that sounds like a "seal's bark"

 Treatment for croup depends on:

 In severe cases of croup, or if your child is not breathing well, your child may need to go to the hospital.
-This is sometimes hard to tell because the disease changes.
-Your child may seem better at one moment, and then get worse the next.
-Your child's provider may also order the following medications to help with the symptoms of croup:
+Your child's provider may order the following medications to help with the symptoms of croup:

 - Taking the child into a steamed bathroom